Consider Yourself a Hero: A Retro NES Review of Contra

 Graphics and Sound:

 This game was as fun as I remembered it.
 Often when I return to a game from my childhood, the pace is painfully slow, but that didn’t really happen here (though dying and retrying sometimes got old).
 Playing with a friend and strategizing together when you’re stuck will help ward off monotony, too.
 The game is hard but rewarding, short but sweet, and the gameplay is still fun over 25 years later.
-Plus you get to input the Konami Code on an NES controller again.
+Plus, you get to input the Konami Code on an NES controller again.
 And at the end you can consider yourself a hero!
 But then, you were always a hero to me.
+Read our other great articles about the Nintendo NES.